yumoL/cybersecuritybase_project/README.md

 # cybersecuritybase_project

-A course project with several [cyber security flaws](https://owasp.org/www-project-top-ten/)
+A course project with several [cyber security flaws](https://owasp.org/www-project-top-ten/).
+This web application is a simple mailbox that allows a user to send messages to another.

+### Installation guides
+Run `python3 -m pip install django selenium beautifulsoup4 requests `.

 ### How to start
 - Run `python 3 manage.py migrate` to create a database named db.sqlite3.